-- a) The peak force over the first 100mm of deformation does not exceed 75kN. - b) The peak permissible force increases linearly from 75kN at 100mm to 150kN at 150mm of deformation. - c) The peak force over the first 60kJ energy absorption does not exceed 150kN. - d) The average force over the first 150mm of deformation exceeds 18.75kN. - e) The average deceleration of the trolley does not exceed 40g. - f) The peak deceleration in the chest of the dummy does not exceed 60g for more than a cumulative 3ms, this being the resultant of data from three axes.
+- a) The peak force over the first 100mm of deformation does not exceed 75kN. - b) The peak permissible force increases linearly from 75kN at 100mm to 150kN at 150mm of deformation. - c) The peak force over the first 60kJ energy absorption does not exceed 150kN. - d) The average force over the first 150mm of deformation exceeds 18.75kN. - e) The peak deceleration of the trolley does not exceed 45g.

-Furthermore, there must be no damage to the survival cell or to the mountings of the safety belts or fire extinguishers.
+Furthermore, there must be no damage to the mountings of the nose.

-This test may be carried out on any survival cell provided it has been successfully subjected to the tests described in Articles 17.2, 17.3 and 18.2-5.
-The test must however be carried out on the survival cell and frontal impact absorbing structure which was subjected to the test described in Article 18.6.
+This test must be carried out on the frontal impact absorbing structure which was subjected to the first test described in Article 18.6.